Summer Undergraduate Research Program (SURP)

 in Molecular and Developmental Neurobiology

-The University of Medicine and Dentistry of New Jersey (UMDNJ)/Robert Wood Johnson Medical School and Rutgers University are pleased to invite applications for the 2013 Summer Undergraduate Research Program (SURP) in Molecular and Developmental Neurobiology.
+Rutgers University is pleased to invite applications for the 2017 Summer Undergraduate Research Program (SURP) in Molecular and Developmental Neurobiology which is funded, in part, by a grant from the National Institutes of Health.
 The goals of the program are to:

 - Increase student knowledge and appreciation of basic Neuroscience research by providing a closely-mentored, hands-on graduate level research experience.